alicoo510/Geom99TaskList/Week9.md

 # Week Nine Checklist Log
-## the things accomplished on this page are done duriong week 10 and 11
+## the things accomplished on this page are done during week 10 and 11
 ````
 Goals
 - Ensure i use three application that cover the three tiers , Web, middle, and data store